TeamUltroid/Ultroid/README.md

 ## Necessary Variables
 - `SESSION` - SessionString for your accounts login session.
 Get it from [here](#Session-String)

-One of the following databases:
+One of the following database:
 - For **Redis** (tutorial [here](./resources/extras/redistut.md))
   - `REDIS_URI` - Redis endpoint URL, from [redislabs](http://redislabs.com/).
   - `REDIS_PASSWORD` - Redis endpoint Password, from [redislabs](http://redislabs.com/).